-- · look critically into current research topics in the field of using Technologies in Innovation Management, - · cultivate the economic discussion of research approaches, - · do literature search based on a given topic, identify relevant literature and evaluate this literature, - give presentations in a scientific context in front of an auditorium to present the results of the research, - · present results of the research in a seminar thesis as a scientific publication.
+- · look critically into current research topics in the field of using Technologies in Innovation Management, - · cultivate the economic discussion of research approaches, - · do literature search based on a given topic, identify relevant literature and evaluate this literature, - · give presentations in a scientific context in front of an auditorium to present the results of the research, - · present results of the research in a seminar thesis as a scientific publication.

 Technologies in innovation management can play a role at different points in the innovation process and support experts working in R&D contexts.
 The seminar "Technologies for Innovation Management" focuses on the early phase or fuzzy front end of innovation management.
 Technologies can be very important here, above all regarding the supply of information.
-In globally distributed R&D organizations, it is necessary to compile as much information about emerging technologies can be very important on and communication technologies can be useful here.
+In globally distributed R&D organizations, it is necessary to compile as much information about emerging technology developments as possible in the early phase of the innovation process.
+Information and communication technologies can be useful here.
 In this seminar, different technologies will be analyzed in terms of their usefulness for the early phase of innovation management from email through web 2.0 and social networks up to text mining and big data technologies etc.